micans/pick/README.md

 In the example below the `<compute>` part (with name `doodle`) is `yam:bob,sub^1,add`.
 It does not start with either a colon, caret or comma.
-**By default the first part is always assumed to be a column handle unless a constant value is found** - there is no useful scenario to start with an operator.
+**By default the first part is always assumed to be a column handle unless a constant value or operator is found**.

 This particular compute puts two column values on the stack (for columns `yam` and `bob`), then subtracts `bob` from `yam`, and adds 1 to the result.
 If the two columns denote inclusive bounds for an interval